skygadgetsab/rchub/README.md

 ### Activation

-By default, the application runs in **demo mode** and is limited to 4 PPM channels.
+By default, the application runs in **demo mode** and output is limited to 4 PPM channels.
 In all other aspects the application is fully functional.
-You are free to use "unactivated" device forever, as long as 4 channels is enough for you (for basic flying AETR is quite enough).
+You are free to use "unactivated" device forever, as long as 4 output channels is enough for you (for basic flying AETR is quite enough).

+See [DEMO.txt] for more information and Q&A.

 Please, [contact SkyGadgets](https://skygadgets.shop/pages/contact) to obtain an activation key for your device and unlock all 16 channels.